How To Play

 Shield

-Shield absorbs incoming damage before health is touched.
-It is consumed as it protects.
+Shield absorbs incoming damage before health is lost.

 Barrier

-Barrier reduces incoming damage every time the creature is hit, making repeated small damage less effective.
+Barrier reduces incoming damage each time that creature is hit.

 Fortify